Take some time and enjoy family fun with days out at historic Hillsborough Castle and Gardens

 Discover something new and exciting in the gardens as part of your day admission ticket (members go free).

-Can you spot the swans, kingfishers and other wildlife on the beautiful lake, and listen for the ravens in the Pinetum?
+Can you spot the swans and their new family or kingfishers and other wildlife on the beautiful lake.

-Look out for bees in the Walled Garden, butterflies in the Wild Meadow and, if you're lucky, even a newt in the pond!
+Look out for bees in the Walled Garden, see butterflies in the wonderful Wild Meadow and, if you're lucky, even a newt in the pond!